worldbank/OpenNightLights/_sources/tutorials/mod1_1_introduction_to_remote_sensing.md

 ---
 name: res_trade-offs
 ---
 Trade-offs with spatial, spectral, and temporal resolution.
 The figure illustrates some of the tradeoffs in remotely sensed data.
-For example, sensors that collect images in a high spatial resolution, will typically have lower spectral (less bands) and low temporal (less frequent re-visit) resolutions .
+For example, sensors that collect images in a high spatial resolution, will typically have lower spectral (less bands) and low temporal (less frequent re-visit) resolutions.
 On the other hand, the spatial and spectral resolution of sensors with a high temporal resolution (frequent revisit) will typically be lower than sensors that collect data in a low temporal resolution (less frequent revisit).<br>
 Source: {cite}`warner2009remote`
 ```